jolly-hare/wordle/README.md

 # letter frequency
 To display the word lists' letter frequencies and some suggested high scoring words, set the line 80 calc_freqs variable to True

+# edit_distance
+Calculate the Levenshtein edit-distance between two words: the answers and the wordlist